BlendWitTech/mero-jugx/DEVELOPER_GUIDE.md

 - **Test migrations on a copy of production data**
 - **Keep migrations small and focused**

-See `docs/MIGRATION-GUIDE.md` for detailed migration guide.
+See `docs/DATABASE-GUIDE.md` for detailed database and migration guide.

 ---